NetApp FAS: MCC-IP

-Operating System
+Operating system

-NetApp storage systems using proprietary OS called ONTAP (Previously Data ONTAP).
-The main purpose for an Operating System in a storage system is to serve data to clients in non-disruptive manner with the data protocols those clients require, and to provide additional value through features like High Availability, Disaster Recovery and data Backup.
-ONTAP OS provides enterprise level data management features like FlexClone, SnapMirror, SnapLock, MetroCluster etc., most of them snapshot-based WAFL File System capabilities.
+NetApp storage systems use a proprietary operating system called ONTAP (previously Data ONTAP).
+The main purpose for an operating system in a storage system is to serve data to clients in non-disruptive manner with the data protocols those clients require, and to provide additional value through features like high availability, disaster recovery and data backup.
+ONTAP provides enterprise level data management features like FlexClone, SnapMirror, SnapLock, MetroCluster etc., most of them snapshot-based WAFL file system capabilities.

 WAFL

-WAFL, as a robust versioning filesystem in NetApp's proprietary OS ONTAP, it provides snapshots, which allow end-users to see earlier versions of files in the file system.
+WAFL, as a robust versioning filesystem in ONTAP, provides snapshots, which allow end-users to see earlier versions of files in the file system.
 Snapshots appear in a hidden directory: ~snapshot for Windows (SMB) or .snapshot for Unix (NFS).
 Up to 1024 snapshots can be made of any traditional or flexible volume.
 Snapshots are read-only, although ONTAP provides additional ability to make writable "virtual clones", based at "WAFL snapshots" technique, as "FlexClones".

 ONTAP implements snapshots by tracking changes to disk-blocks between snapshot operations.
 It can set up snapshots in seconds because it only needs to take a copy of the root inode in the filesystem.
 This differs from the snapshots provided by some other storage vendors in which every block of storage has to be copied, which can take many hours.